 Toward the end of our flight we learned that the woman was on her way home to St. George, Utah.
 Like everyone else, she highly recommends that we visit Zion and Bryce for hiking, and was sure we would enjoy our time in Arizona and Joshua Tree.
 Cool!
 (I have to admit that we initially were calling her “giraffe lady” because for some reason she looked just like a giraffe nibbling leaves from the tops of the trees when she was eating her fruit and cheese.)
 But there’s nothing wrong with giraffes!

-At some point during the flight, there was a commotion behind us and the flight attendants were calling for a doctor.
-A woman sitting behind us had been up and down a a few times, we assumed to the bathroom and apparently without incident, but suddenly she was short of breath or having chest pains or something (it wasn’t clear).
-There was a doctor on board and he came to check on her; meanwhile they called for the woman’s husband, who came from the front of the plane.
+At some point during the flight we sensed a commotion behind us, and the flight attendants called for a doctor.
+A woman sitting behind us had been up and down from her seat a few times, we assumed to the bathroom and apparently without incident, but suddenly she was short of breath or having chest pains or something (it wasn’t clear).
+There was a doctor on board and he came to check on her; meanwhile the flight attendants called for the woman’s husband, who came from the front of the plane.
 He looked familiar, and I turned to see that it was the same woman we had noticed at the gate!
-I have no idea what happened here, but apparently the woman and her son were sitting in the row behind us, and the husband was seated up in first class … and none of them were in the seats they had been so desperate to get!
+I have no idea what happened here, but apparently the woman and her son were actually sitting in the row behind us, and the husband was seated up in first class … and none of them were in the seats they had been so desperate to get!
 I still can’t figure it out.
 After several checks and some monitoring by the doctor, the woman seemed stable and hopefully she is doing just fine.

 In Phoenix it took a l-o-n-g time to retrieve our bags, much longer than usual.
 We had to move twice to different baggage carousels, experiencing pandemonium at each one.
 When the bags did come out, they emerged very slowly, like there was one guy loading up the bags from seven planes, and he was taking smoke breaks every 5 minutes.
 But after an inordinate amount of golf clubs passed by, our bags appeared, and they were likely some of the first from our plane, so no real complaints.